stevencombs/retrocombs.github.io/_posts/plus4/2021-04-30-plus4-chapter7-graphics.md

 1. Thank you to all my viewers and the feedback.
 2. .d81 disk image is available [here](https://www.stevencombs.com/plus4#companion-disk-image).
 4. Don't forget to [subscribe to the channel](https://www.youtube.com/stevencombs)!
 5. Hope you've been keeping up with my retro-computing content like my latest project, the [Combian pi/400](https://www.stevencombs.com/combianpi400-1).
 I love this [Combian 64](https://cmaiolino.wordpress.com/) and [Raspberry Pi 400](https://amzn.to/3iV8Ay9) mash-up.
-Other than my [MEGA 65 Dev Kit](https://www.stevencombs.com/mega65-1), It's my new favorite modern emulation system.
+Other than my [ Dev Kit](https://www.stevencombs.com/mega65-1), It's my new favorite modern emulation system.
 I plan to do more with it in the near future.

 ## Graphics Characters